EngineerKhan/AdvDBClass/README.md

 # Advanced Database Lab (Fall 2025-26)

-_Last Updated: Fri, 17 Oct_
+_Last Updated: Tue, 25 Nov_

 ![SS-ImportingCSV.png](https://www.explainxkcd.com/wiki/images/5/5f/exploits_of_a_mom.png "Exploits of a Mom - XKCD")

 *Exploits of a Mom - [Source: [XKCD](https://bobby-tables.com/)]*

-Inspired by the GitHub repo's relatively [successful experiment](https://github.com/EngineerKhan/Python-ML), I replicated the practice this fall.
-Quickly, it has started to grow and requires some organization.
-To help you navigate the repo more easily, I will keep updating it.
+## Updates

+**Update 25 Nov**: I've just learnt that the semester is concluding on 12th Dec – which is pretty sad, as I was expecting it to go until the end of Dec – so, our last labs will be on Dec 9, 10 and 11 (respectively).
+It leaves a little time for the project, so I would ask all of you to focus entirely on your [projects](https://github.com/EngineerKhan/AdvDBClass/blob/main/Projects.md) now.

+_P.S: I loved teaching you all, learnt probably more from you guys (than you learnt from me), envious of the talent and professionalism of some of you and...
+I will definitely miss you – all of you!
+A bright future awaits you all._

-**UPDATE 18 Nov: All 3 sections' results (until now) will be shared this week.
-Syllabus and the rest of the semester's class plans have been added.**
+**UPDATE 18 Nov**: All 3 sections' results (until now) will be shared this week.
+Syllabus and the rest of the semester's class plans have been added.

-**UPDATE 17 Oct**: The mid-term submission and viva will be conducted next week (21 Oct onwards) as per our initial plan.
+~**UPDATE 17 Oct**: The mid-term submission and viva will be conducted next week (21 Oct onwards) as per our initial plan.~

-**UPDATE 29 Sep**: This week's notes are [uploaded](https://github.com/EngineerKhan/AdvDBClass/blob/main/Week5/Hybrid%20Search.md).
+~**UPDATE 29 Sep**: This week's notes are [uploaded](https://github.com/EngineerKhan/AdvDBClass/blob/main/Week5/Hybrid%20Search.md).~

 ## Course Objective